The Future of BIM

 Augmented Reality (AR) and Virtual Reality (VR)

-AR and VR are ushering radical shift in construction.
+AR and VR are ushering radical shifts in construction.
 Today, though VR is an emerging trend, the uses and benefits of AR are becoming more popular.
 While VR is the tool for displaying building design and is used for stunningly accurate 3D visual modeling, AR is becoming the most prominent tool for clash testing and remote management.
 This allows to start planning and plotting sites before breaking the ground instead of using safety goggles.

 BIM goes green

-BIM provides sustainable advantages to construction by considering materials and energy properties during the design phase and constructing energy efficient buildings.
+BIM provides sustainable advantages to construction by considering materials and energy properties during the design phase and constructing energy-efficient buildings.
 This reduces energy costs, CO2 emission, loss on demolition or recycling of a building.

-A data-driven sector with emphasis on collaboration and real-time communication is around the corner.
+A data-driven sector with an emphasis on collaboration and real-time communication is around the corner.
 Hence, the construction stakeholders are experiencing higher productivity rates and fewer painful project delays.
 With mixed reality and IoT on the rise, adopting technology over the next few years will prove to be more important than ever.